Lexington Avenue–63rd Street station

 The station has two platform levels; trains headed southbound to downtown and Brooklyn use the upper level, while trains headed northbound to uptown and Queens use the lower level.
 This is one of the deepest stations in the subway system, requiring several banks of long escalators or elevators.

 Construction started at this station in 1969, but as a result of the New York City fiscal crisis in 1975, the station did not open until 1989.
 Originally, the station was intended to be a transfer point for Sixth Avenue/Queens Boulevard and Broadway/Second Avenue services.
 As such, the station was designed to allow for cross-platform interchanges on both levels.
 However, construction of the Second Avenue Subway was halted in 1975 during the station's construction.
 As a result, the north side of the station, intended for service to Second Avenue, was hidden with a temporary orange brick wall, and space intended for an exit at Third Avenue was left unused.
-While the south side of the station opened for service in 1989, the north side was only used for storing trains.
+While the south side of the station opened for service in 1989, the north side was used only for storing trains.

 In 2007, construction resumed on the Second Avenue Subway, and the north side of the station was renovated so it could be used.
 The orange wall on the platform was removed, while beige-white wall tiles were installed on the station walls adjacent to the tracks.
 The unopened entrance at Third Avenue was fitted with multiple elevators, and the station's false ceiling was removed.
 The first phase of the Second Avenue Subway opened on January 1, 2017, and ridership has increased at the station since then.